gonnfy/immersepal/repomix-output.md

       throw error;
     }
     // Handle other potential errors
+    console.error(
-    console.error(`Database error fetching cards for deck ${deckId} by user ${userId}:`, error);
+      `Database error fetching cards for deck ${deckId} by user ${userId}:`, error,
+    );
+    throw new DatabaseError(
-    throw new DatabaseError('Failed to fetch cards due to a database error.', error instanceof Error ? error : undefined);
+      "Failed to fetch cards due to a database error.", error instanceof Error ? error : undefined,
+    );
   }
 };

 /**
- * Creates a new card for a specific deck, ensuring user ownership.
+ * Creates a new card, ensuring user ownership, and attempts to generate
+ * explanation (en) and translation (en->ja) for the 'front' text,
+ * saving them to the AICardContent table.
  * @param userId - The ID of the user creating the card.
  * @param data - Object containing deckId, front text, and back text.
- * @returns A promise that resolves to the newly created card.
+ * @returns A promise that resolves to the newly created card object (without aiContents populated initially).
  * @throws {NotFoundError} If the deck is not found.
  * @throws {PermissionError} If the user does not own the deck.
- * @throws {DatabaseError} If any other database error occurs.
+ * @throws {DatabaseError} If the initial card creation fails.
- */
+ **/

+export const createCard = async (
+  userId: string,
-export const createCard = async (userId: string, data: { deckId: string; front: string; back: string }): Promise<Card> => {
+  data: { deckId: string; front: string; back: string }, ): Promise<Card> => {
+  // 戻り値は Card のまま
   const { deckId, front, back } = data;
+  let newCard: Card;

   try {
     // 1.
-Verify deck existence and ownership const deck = await prisma.deck.findUnique({
+Verify deck existence and ownership (変更なし) const deck = await prisma.deck.findUnique({
       where: { id: deckId },
       select: { userId: true },